newatoms/guides/understand-conten-marketing/readme.md

 “...a recurrent theme in DCM (digital content marketing) is customer value, and the the difficulty in developing a notion of 'value' in the context of digital content”

+As ilustrated in the *Furrow* example, content marketing strives to add value to the reader in order for the reader to link that value to the sender.
+A big problem with this, as Jenifer Rowly states, is the difeculty to establish reader valeu.

 “The customer's experience of digital content is influenced by all stakeholders in the value chain as well as requiring the customer to participate in learning and co-creation of the experience.”

 “The potential of the 'value-in-use' notion of customer value as a basis for ensuring that consumers are fully engaged as stakeholders in the content economy.”